mathigon/textbooks/content/functions/content.md

 Fill in the table with the coordinate points for each key feature in the original parabola.
 Verify that their inverses appear on the rotated parabola.

     // NOTES
     // All values are fill-in-the-blank.
 Students can indicate or track that they have found the corresponding coordinate points.

-::: column(width 240)
+::: column(width=240)

     // NOTES
     // **Note** students should check several points to verify.
 ![5%20Inverse%20Functions%20e2acdc6faffd4536b653ef484bf6fd8c/Screenshot_2020-06-30_at_15.43.10.png](5%20Inverse%20Functions%20e2acdc6faffd4536b653ef484bf6fd8c/Screenshot_2020-06-30_at_15.43.10.png)

 :::